janegca/fem-challenges/08-slider/README.md

     they were visible they could not be interacted with; increasing their `z-index` to 5 fixed the problem _after_ I positioned the `footer` (z-index has no effect on elements that still have the default `static` position)

+- ISSUE: while the mobile size looks ok in the browser, an actual test on my Android phone had the image squished; set the min-height to 700px to see if it will improve things

 ## Notes